SPAN 1003 - Introduction to Spanish IA

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

 Required Resources- “¿Cómo se dice en español?
 1” (Reader).
-Available from the Image and Copy Centre, Level 1, Hughes Building.
+Available in digital form only.
+Available from MyUni to all students enrolled in the course.

 Online Learning- Grammar explanations, online tests and audio- practice material will be available from the following